Before taking out dental care insurance in Spain, it’s important to consider many factors, not just the price.

 Dental insurance, like most other types of insurance, includes qualifying periods - lengths of time which must elapse before some (although not all) treatments can be accessed.
 The length of the qualifying period may vary according to treatment.
 In any case, it’s a good idea to be aware which treatments have qualifying periods and how long these are.
 Qualifying periods are usually imposed on interventions or treatments which are very specific and/or expensive, rather than on common conditions such as cavities.

+Dental care insurance may vary in price depending on what’s covered, but many policies include co-payments.
 There will be services and treatments which are included in the insurance premium, but for the most specific or costly treatments you’ll almost certainly have to pay a surcharge, although this will always be much lower than the actual cost.

 Medical team and fees

-The dental insurance you take out will usually offer you treatment from very similar medical teams, or even the same team, but it’s still a good idea to check this and find out which clinics you can go to and which professionals will treat you.
+The dental insurance coverage you take out will usually offer you treatment from very similar medical teams, or even the same team, but it’s still a good idea to check this and find out which clinics you can go to and which professionals will treat you.
 In some cases, policies will also offer the option of being treated by dentists who are not part of the designated medical team.
 In addition, this information will provide you with knowledge about the fees, copayments and other issues that will help you make your decision.

 The coverage and cost of dental insurance depend on the insurer, so it’s essential to read the policy terms and conditions.